OpenInternet/Infuse/content/learning-path/1/module-7.en.md

 ### Automated sandboxed inspection of a website

 The first step when you are ready to inspect a website linked to from a phishing message may be to safely look at the website.
 This entails some degree of interaction with the website.
-For direct handling of a potentially malicious website, you should have implemented precautions to give yourself a safe working environment, as covered in [Subtopic 3](/en/learning-path/1/module-3/).
+For direct handling of a potentially malicious website, you should have implemented precautions to give yourself a safe working environment, as covered in [Module 3](/en/learning-path/1/module-3/).
 However you can also use online tools to inspect a website in a safe remote sandbox:

 - 🧰 Tools such as[ UrlScan](https://urlscan.io/) allow the performance of a scan of an URL.
 Note some of the key features needed to interpret the results: